MBtech/rethinking-serverless/README.md

 2. Input data for the benchmarks (`input` directory)
 3. Performance data (`data` directory)
 4. Optimization code, analysis scripts and data (`analysis` directory)

+Please see the README file in each sub-directory to get more information about the contents and how to use the code/data